Last updated on September 22, 2025

 One thing that I’ve avoided mentioning is that the casting cost of spells can usually make a card playable in certain archetypes despite having a greater mana value for the archetype.

-For example, while Embercleave is a 6-mana value card that usually doesn’t see play in aggressive decks, its cost reduction based on the number of attacking creatures makes it the perfect card for the archetype.
+For example, while Embercleave is a 6-mana value card that usually doesn’t see play outside of aggressive decks, its cost reduction based on the number of attacking creatures makes it the perfect card for the archetype.

-In contrast, cards like Treasure Cruise or Meeting of Minds require a different build approach as the former likes to have a high density of cheap instant and sorceries, while the latter cares about the number of creatures you control since they help cast the spell with convoke.
+In contrast, cards like Treasure Cruise or Meeting of Minds require a different build approach as the Cruise likes to have a high density of cheap instant and sorceries, while the Meeting cares about the number of creatures you control since they help cast the spell with convoke.

-For 60-card decks, you aim to run from 20 to 23 lands in aggressive decks, 24 to 25 in midrange ones, and 26 to 27 in control archetypes.
+For lands in 60-card decks, you aim to run from 20 to 23 in aggressive decks, 24 to 25 in midrange ones, and 26 to 27 in control archetypes.

-Of course, there are some types of cards like Spike Hazard that count as both a spell or a land.
-In this case, fitting them on a mana curve may be difficult.
+Of course, there are MDFC lands like Spikefield Hazard and some types of cards that count as both a spell or a land.
+In this case, fitting them on a mana curve is odd.
 However, as Frank Karsten would say, I like to count these as a third of the land, and from there, it's just a matter of fitting them in the right archetype.

 100-Card Decks (Commander)